fbpx

 You’re in deep now.
 Might as well push ahead and make the best out of the crap situation.
 Damn Jeff.
 She’d trusted him.

 When she reached the stairs, she spotted something on the floor, a reflection of light like a prism.
 She bent down to take a closer look and discovered a glass skeleton key sticking out from behind the railing post.
 It was about four inches long and made of thick glass with a skull on the top.
-The bottom key portion looked like
+The bottom key portion looked like…well, human teeth.

 She picked it up and tested the weight.
 A couple of ounces, she guessed.
 Studying it for several moments, she wondered where it had come from.
 Her thoughts turned to the locked door.
 No. That would be too easy.
 However, it was a skeleton key.
 Literally in this case.